Oleksii-Kshenskyi/freq-sage/README.md

 However, right now I can discuss the main ideas behind the application already.
 The point is to have a tool for frequency analysis of texts in your chosen target languages.
 For now of course, the application is only going to work with European or at least left-aligned latin and Cyrillic based languages (Asian languages are excluded for now).
 However, within that scope, the app should work well.

+# Notes on compiling and running it

+For the most part, you can just `cargo build --release` and then `cargo run`, as usual.
+The CLI help menu made with Clap should be understandable.
+However, the project uses an SQLite database, therefore a bunch of environment variables are expected.
+You can look into the `.env.template` file to figure out which env vars are necessary to set for the program to work.

 # What is frequency analysis in this case?

 By "frequency analysis" I mean: